 The College has designated a Title IX Coordinator and Deputy Coordinators for reporting sexual harassment, sexual misconduct, such as rape, sexual assault, and dating and domestic violence, stalking, sexual exploitation, and other sex/gender-based discrimination.
 The Title IX Coordinators are primarily responsible for coordinating the College's efforts to fulfill its obligations under and, comply with, Title IX, which prohibits sex discrimination.
-Under federal law, these individuals' responsibilities include the overseeing of investigations of all complaints, allegations, or reports for the purpose of providing a remedy to the impacted student(s); providing support and resources to the impacted student(s); and, preventing similar behavior from happening again.
+Under federal law, these individuals' responsibilities include overseeing investigations of all complaints, allegations, or reports for the purpose of providing a remedy to the impacted student(s); providing support and resources to the impacted student(s); and, preventing similar behavior from happening again.

-Individuals can report to the designated Title IX Coordinators without involving law enforcement.
-However, when individuals report to Public Safety, Public Safety must make notification to the Title IX Coordinator or Deputy Coordinator.
-Likewise, the Title IX Coordinators are responsible for reporting non-identifiable information for cases of sexual assault, domestic violence, dating violence, and stalking per the Clery Act to Public Safety.
+Individuals can report to Title IX without involving law enforcement.
+However, when individuals report to Public Safety, Public Safety must make a notification to the Title IX Coordinator.
+Likewise, the Title IX Coordinator is responsible for reporting non-identifiable information for cases of sexual assault, domestic violence, dating violence, and stalking per the Clery Act to Public Safety for inclusion in crime statistics and the daily log.